What Happens If I Leave A Broken Tooth Untreated?

 - If you eat, choose soft foods and avoid biting down on the broken tooth.

 If you have a broken tooth, call Dental365 today at 844.365.DENTAL.
-We have locations throughout the New York Metropolitan Area – including Brooklyn, Long Island, and surrounding areas.
+We have locations throughout New York, New Jersey, & Connecticut – including NYC, Long Island, and the surrounding Metropolitan areas.
 We’re available for appointments, or you’re welcome to walk in, and we’re open seven days a week with extended hours on weekdays for your convenience.
 Dental365 also offers emergency services for situations just like these.